jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 [Americans Liberty](https://techvolution.io/content/images/2020/04/boston-public-library-o_ez64ErEbQ-unsplash.jpg)

 _Two times regular people stepped up to become player gods.
+History always celebrates protagonists and player gods.
 Credit: [Boston Public Library](https://unsplash.com/photos/o_ez64ErEbQ)_

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The middlemen who control Industrial Age technology are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.

 And everyone on Main Street today makes a choice.
-Do you step up to help the heroes?
+Do step up and help the heroes, or not?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
-Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives working jobs filled with more bullshit.
+Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it's true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
 Evil things like debt and depression, hatred and hunger, war, and pandemics, only stay away if we keep evolving our technology and culture.

 Don't worry.
 We can finish the Internet Age upgrade.
 Even now, during this pandemic, we can start to upgrade our way of life.
-People only need to believe in a new philosophy that teaches us our innate power as player gods.
+People only need to believe in a new philosophy that teaches us how great the world will be once we make and use our own levers of power as modern player gods.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>